ibourn/AI-javascript-demos/mood-detection/README.md

 ## Technologies Used

 - **face-api.js**: A JavaScript library for face detection and recognition that runs in the browser.
-- **HTML5 Canvas**: Used to draw the detected face contours and facial landmarks.
-- **WebRTC**: Enables real-time video streaming from the user's webcam.

 ## How It Works